shivalkarrahul/demo-three-tier-app-on-aws/README.md

 sudo systemctl status flask-app
 ```

-## Part 7: Step-by-Step Guide to Create an AMI, Launch Template, and Auto Scaling Group
+## Part 7: Step-by-Step Guide to Create an AMI, Launch Template, and Auto Scaling Group for High Availability

 Since Launch Configurations are being replaced by Launch Templates, we will use a Launch Template instead.
 This approach is more flexible, supports multiple versions, and is recommended by AWS.